 DNS query/response operations are supported over the distributed DNS infrastructure consisting of

-• servers deployed locally at each site or ISP,
+• servers deployed locally at each site or ISP, and

-• also a special set of generic top-level domain servers used for scaling some of the larger gTLDs.
+• a special set of generic top-level domain servers used for scaling some of the larger gTLDs.

 DNS resurcive query